Here’s what camera gear to take on your African Safari

 Sturdy Tripod/Monopod: A monopod is more practical in safari vehicles, offering stability without taking up too much space.

-Bean Bag: Great for stabilizing your camera on the edges of safari vehicle windows.
+Bean Bag: Great for stabilising your camera on the edges of safari vehicle windows.

 Extra Batteries and Memory Cards: Wildlife action can be unpredictable, so always have backups ready.